Seven Wise Masters: Polish: Poncjan (Historja o siedmiu mędrcach)

+Scots

 There is one Older Scots manuscript version of the text, found in the Asloan Manuscript in the National Library of Scotland.
 This text, The Buke of the Sevyne Sagis, is largely similar in structure to the medieval English versions of the narrative; it derives largely from the French prose Version A, but also exhibits influence of Version H, the Latin Historia Septem Sapientum.
 There were also several early modern prints of the narrative published in Scotland.
 One of the most important of these is The Sevyn Sages by John Rolland of Dalkeith edited for the Bannatyne Club (Edinburgh, 1837).